 Ché Scott was born in a small town in Jamaica called Clarendon.
 His mother was a school teacher and his father a contractor.
 Ché was named after one of his mother’s students.
 The name Che’ is significant to many, for some it signifies friendship and love, while to others it brings mixed emotions reminding them of a well-known military leader.
 Ché wouldn’t consider himself a revolutionary, but he was a Jamaican boy raised in America.
 He’s black but grew up in a predominantly white neighborhood.
 That being said, he has an outside-the-box perspective on life that’s very unique and maybe even revolutionary.

-However, in the midst of his athletic career, Ché became serious about his faith and decided that he would not be sexually intimate with anyone again until his wedding night–it’s been ten years since.
+However, in the midst of his athletic career, Ché became serious about his faith and decided that he would not be sexually intimate with anyone again until marriage–it’s been ten years since.
 This is an unusual decision for anyone, but especially for an athlete on the most popular team in college football and living one of the most sexual cities in America.
-Despite his appearance, he’s committed to a counter-cultural lifestyle and fully intends on sticking to his commitment and waiting for his bride.

 Ché is driven by the ambition of shaping a new American dream, believes that honor should be at the center of all relationships.
 He is committed to engaging our current culture in this conversation and has recently published his first book I Like Girls: Honor The New Guy Code.
 In this book, he challenges young men to consider the true value of girls while explaining the reasons why they should always be honored.

 Ché a jack of all trades is: a licensed minister, a life coach, and a chaplain for the Miami Heat and Miami Hurricanes.
 He believes in challenging others to find a higher level of thinking.
 Most people love Ché but that’s something you’ll have to decide for yourself …